APS/IBM Research Internship for Underrepresented Minority Students

 The starting and ending dates are chosen so as not to conflict with the student's school schedule.
 Assistance in finding and renting housing will be provided.

-Applications for summer research are due February 1.
-Selection notifications begin in early April.
+Applications for summer research are due February 15.
+Selection notifications will be sent by April 15.

 Important Details on the Application Process and Internship